dreamerslab/node.extend/Readme.md

 # node.extend

 Port of jQuery.extend that **actually works** on node.js

 ## Description

-  None of the existing ones on npm really works therefore I have to port it myself.
+None of the existing ones on npm really work therefore I ported it myself.

+## Usage

+Checkout the doc from [jQuery](http://api.jquery.com/jQuery.extend/)